Coronavirus Information

 RVNAhealth, 27 Governor Street, Ridgefield CT

-RVNAhealth Welcomes You to a Culinary Cooking Series with Chef Cathy Katin-Grazzini.
 Mark your calendars for February, March, and April 2025!
-RVNAhealth invites you to its teaching kitchen for a new monthly series led by local chef Cathy Katin-Grazzini.
+RVNAhealth invites you to its teaching kitchen for a series of classes led by local chef Cathy Katin-Grazzini.
 Escape the winter gloom and early spring mud season to explore the art of plant-based cooking.
 Learn how to create deliciously satisfying dishes that not only enliven your table but also nourish your body and soul.
-Cooking, hands-on demos and sampling.
-Class limit:12 people.

 Attend one session or all three—each promises to inspire your culinary creativity and support your health journey.